bdjones2410/MEANTodo/README.md

 *Add warnings/alert/cofirms when deleting lists with incomplete todos or todos from being deleted without being complete.

+*enable drag/drop resorting of lists and todo items

 #Future Plans

 * As a doer you can add people to certain lists, and assign tasks.